 The rough texture of coffee grounds makes a great natural exfoliating agent for removing dead skin cells and dirt from your skin.

 You can simply mix some grounds with water and rub it into your skin.
 An even better concoction would be to mix the grounds with coconut oil or your favorite soap to give a lovely thick body scrub.
+Here’s our recipe for a coffee body scrub.

 Many mass-produced exfoliating skincare products contain plastic microbeads which are a terrible pollutant for our oceans.
 Coffee grounds will biodegrade so there will be no pollution caused by exfoliating your skin.